Meditation Guidance & Coaching

 -

-This offering integrates expert meditation guidance with Aletheia Coaching, an approach for supporting ever-deepening psychological, somatic, emotional, and spiritual unfoldment.
+This working integrates expert meditation guidance with Aletheia Coaching, a comprehensive approach to depth-oriented transformation that works across psychological, somatic, emotional, relational, and spiritual dimensions.

-Working with patterns and impediments that hinder both meditation and broader unfoldment
+Working with impediments to both practice and broader unfoldment

 For whom:

-Practitioners experiencing plateaus or challenges that stem from the artificial separation between "spiritual" and "psychological" work
+Practitioners experiencing plateaus that stem from treating spiritual and psychological work as distinct

 Format: